automagica/automagica/docs/index.md

 ```
 ExcelPutColumnInList(path=\"pathname\", start_cell=\"A3\", end_cell=\"A8\", sheet=None)
 ```
 Put the elements of a specified column in a list.
 The .xlsx file and sheet that needs to be read are specified by respectively the path- and sheet variable.
 If no sheet is specified, the sheet-variable is set to the current active sheet.
-Also make shure to enter a valid path e.g.
+Also make sure to enter a valid path e.g.
 "C:\\Users\\Bob\\Desktop\\RPA Examples\\data.xlsx".
 The column is specified by strings referring to the first and final cell.
 E.g. the region in the image below is defined by start_cell = "C4" and end_cell = "C7".
 Calling the function returns with this two cells returns a list: [8, "RPA", 19, "Automagica"].
 For the function to work, the two entered cells need to be of the same column and start_cell needs to be the upper cell.

 ![Imgur](https://i.imgur.com/XOft1RL.png)